BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/MIGRATION.md

   - `seq-macro = "0.2"`
   - `tokio = { version = "1.0", features = ["rt-multi-thread"] }`

+### Path Dependencies (for performance comparison)
+- `babyflow = { path = "../../bigweaver-agent-canary-hydro-zeta/babyflow" }`
+- `hydroflow = { path = "../../bigweaver-agent-canary-hydro-zeta/hydroflow" }`
+- `spinachflow = { path = "../../bigweaver-agent-canary-hydro-zeta/spinachflow" }`

+These path dependencies reference the core implementations in the main repository, which do NOT have timely/differential-dataflow dependencies.

 ### Removed from bigweaver-agent-canary-hydro-zeta
-- `timely = "*"` (from benches/Cargo.toml)
+- `timely = "*"` (from benches/Cargo.toml) - completely removed
-- Any references to differential-dataflow in benchmark files
+- Any references to differential-dataflow in benchmark files - moved to this repository

-Note: The main repository's benchmark directory may have been removed entirely or may contain only non-timely/differential benchmarks after migration.
+- The entire benches/ directory structure - moved to this repository

+Note: The main repository retains babyflow, hydroflow, and spinachflow implementations as these do NOT depend on timely/differential-dataflow and are needed by the benchmarks in this repository.

 ## New Structure in bigweaver-agent-canary-zeta-hydro-deps